-The high increase in landings appears to be correlated with a decline in the Greenland halibut landings (Slender armorhead (Pentaceros wheeleri Hardy, 1983), also sometimes known as pelagic armorhead or longfin armorhead, is a benthopelagic species of the North Pacific.
+Slender armorhead (Pentaceros wheeleri Hardy, 1983), also sometimes known as Pelagic armorhead or Longfin armorhead, is a benthopelagic species of the North Pacific, typically at depths of 400 - 600 m.
 It forms spawning aggregations on the southern Emperor and northern Hawaiian Ridge seamounts (Boehlert and Sasaki, 1988).
-The fishery for slender armorhead followed a classic “boom and bust” pattern, starting with its discovery by Soviet trawlers in 1967 (Humphreys et al., 1984).
-According to the FAO catch data, the Soviet fleet fished the area until the stock was exhausted in 1977 (Figs. 2, 6).
-In the second year of the fishery, 145,000 tonnes of fish were reported as landed, with a subsequent peak of 150,000 t in 1973.
+The fishery for Slender armorhead followed a classic “boom and bust” pattern, starting with its discovery by Soviet trawlers in 1967 (Humphreys et al., 1984).
+According to the FAO landings data, the Soviet fleet fished the area until the stock was exhausted in 1977 (Figs. 2, 6).
+In the second year of the fishery, 145,000 t of fish were reported as landed, with a subsequent peak of 150,000 t in 1973.
 The catch steadily declined to 200 t in 1977.
-After years of no landings, fewer than five tonnes per year have been landed from these seamounts over the last decade Table S1).
-Humphreys et al. (1984) also cite a series of Japanese works that show Japan having caught between 25,000 and 35,000 tonnes of armorhead from the southern Emperor seamounts from 1970 to 1976.
-None of these catches are recorded in the FAO database or in theunreported catches estimatereconstructedby the Sea Around Us Project.
+After years of no landings, fewer than five tonnes per year have been landed from these seamounts over the last decade (Table S1).
+Humphreys et al. (1984) also cite a series of Japanese works that show Japan having caught between 25,000 and 35,000 t of armorhead from the southern Emperor seamounts from 1970 to 1976.
+None of these catches are recorded in the FAO database or in the catch estimates reconstructed by the Sea Around Us Project.

-Patagonian toothfish (Dissostichus eleginoides Smitt, 1898) is widely distributed around the Southern Ocean, mostly outside the Antarctic Convergence, while its congener, Antarctic toothfish (D. mawsoni Norman, 1937) lives mostly on the Antarctic shelf and slope within the Convergence.
-Patagonian toothfish is a long-lived species, with individuals living up to 54 years (Horn, 2002).
-Maturity occurs at about 6-10 years for males and 10-13 years for females (Collins et al., 2010).
-Fecundity is moderate, ranging from 48,000 to 539,000 eggs per female.
+Patagonian toothfish (Dissostichus eleginoides Smitt, 1898), also known as Chilean seabass, is a benthopelagic species.
+It is widely distributed around the Southern Ocean, mostly outside the Antarctic Convergence, while its congener, Antarctic toothfish (D. mawsoni Norman, 1937) lives mostly on the Antarctic shelf and slope within the Convergence.
+The Patagonian toothfish is typically found between 50 – 1500 m water depth.
 The toothfish fishery is both a longline and bottom trawl fishery, with the latter method becoming more common outside Antarctic waters where trawl usage is allowed.
-The bulk of the catch is from the FAO area Atlantic Southwest, that is, the Argentine shelf, Falkland Islands, and South Georgia, with Pacific, Southeast (Chile slope) and Indian Ocean, Antarctic (Kerguelen Plateau) not far behind.
+The bulk of the catch is from the FAO area in the SW Atlantic, that is, the Argentine shelf, Falkland Islands, and South Georgia, with Pacific, Southeast (Chile slope) and Indian Ocean, Antarctic (Kerguelen Plateau) not far behind.
 Chile, France, and Argentina, in that order, landed most of the catch.
-There was about a 10% difference in the reported and unreported estimate of total landings (Fig. 6)(Bialek, 2003)(Bialek, 2003)
+There was a ~ 10% difference in the 1990s between the reported and unreported estimate of total catches (Fig. 6), although Collins et al.(2010) suggest that illegal, unreported, and unregulated (IUU) catches might be under-estimated by as much as 50% in some areas.
+The unreported landings amount to a total of 125,609 t, half of which were from the Prince Edward Islands in South-Africa.
+The reconstructions suggest that there were half a dozen nations under-reporting their landings.
+Some of these, such as Panama, are known for providing flags of convenience for other nations (Bialek, 2003).
+Since 1999, in response to high IUU fishing, the fishery has been managed using a Catch Documentation Scheme (CDS) by the CCAMLR, in which the fish are tracked from the point of landing and throughout the trade cycle (Bialek, 2003).